Charles Dyson: Military

-Charitable interests
+Other ventures

+Philanthropy

 In 1957, Dyson and wife Margaret Dyson (1914–1990) created the Dyson Foundation, one of the wealthiest charities in the United States.
 In 2004, the foundation had approximately $295,000,000 in assets and awarded over $16.3 million in grants.

 A 1930 graduate of New York's Pace University (then the Pace Institute), Dyson has been a generous benefactor for his alma mater.
 The Dyson College of Arts and Sciences at Pace University and "Dyson Hall" in Pleasantville, NY, are named in his honor.

 There is a Margaret M. and Charles H. Dyson Atrium at Cornell University in Sage Hall, part of the Samuel Curtis Johnson Graduate School of Management and a Margaret M. and Charles H. Dyson Center at Marist College, which houses the School of Management and the School of Social and Behavioral Sciences.

 In June 2010, Cornell University received a $25 million donation from the Dyson family which would be used to make improvements to the university's School of Applied Economics and Management.
 In Dyson's honor, the department was renamed the Charles Dyson School of Applied Economics and Management.
 In addition, some of the funds would also go towards scholarships.

-He was one of the people listed on Nixon's Enemies List in 1971 (he was listed as #5).

 He was elected to the Common Cause National Governing Board in 1973.

 Personal life

 Dyson and his wife, Margaret MacGregor Dyson, had four children, John Stuart (b.
 1943), Robert Richard (b.
 1946), Anne Elizabeth (b.
 1947), and Peter Lawrence (b.
 1951).
+Charles Dyson died on March 14, 1997.
+He was 88 years old.